 Be sure to bring some water (especially if the day is going to be warm), a hat and/or sunscreen and most definitely, a camera.

 Arrive 15 minutes early to get fitted with your portable headset.
 These state-of-the-art listening devices allow everyone to hear the tour guide without issue.
 I was truly impressed with the sound quality and the range of the sets, and they’re comfortable, too!

-When visiting our area, or if you live here, consider taking one of these tours.
+When visiting our area, consider taking one of these tours.
 Fresh air, picturesque scenery, beautiful art, and interesting historical stories are a perfect way to spend a few hours getting to know—and appreciate—more about Punta Gorda.